Replacing Windows In Conservation Areas

 - Includes maintenance free composite materials with easy clean rebates

 - Bespoke customised designs including a variety of colours and hardware designs

 - Includes a thermally efficient 9 chamber design easily achieving an A rating

 - High Weather performance

 - Has a unique frame design at 100mm

 - Mechanically jointed with foiled rebates to achieve an authentic look

 Since 2013 GHI Windows have been at the forefront of Residence 9 installations.
 A strict criteria applies when supplying and fitting Residence 9 and GHI is proud to achieve this accreditation.
 We have a wealth of knowledge and an unrivalled in-house installation team, fully trained on Residence 9.
-At GHI we offer a free quotation service and we are ranked No1 on Which Trusted trader for double glazing in England.

 To see examples of some of our many Residence 9 installations click here.
 With any renovation it is highly recommended to obtain prior consent from your planning/conservation officer before proceeding with any alterations.